Blood Orange Marmalade

 Bright reds and oranges from the blood oranges make this a beautiful and tasty marmalade.
 Get out the canning jars!

 Place a plate in the freezer.
 Slice the tops and bottoms off all the oranges.
-Then cut the oranges in quarters and then into 1/4-inch thick wedges.
-If you cut the 2 quarter oranges, this will go much faster.
+Cut the oranges into quarters and then into 1/4-inch thick wedges.
 Place them in a pot 4 times larger than the volume you are cooking ~ as you cook the sugar it will bubble up… don’t let it bubble over!
 Cover the oranges with water and simmer for 20 minutes to soften the peel.
-After 20 minutes, add the sugar and salt.
-Stir to dissolve and simmer 1-2 hours, until the mixture hits 226 degrees.
+After 20 minutes, add the sugar, salt, and the lemon juice, if you are using it.
+If you are using alcohol instead of lemon juice, you will be prompted to add it later in the recipe.
+Stir to dissolve and simmer 1-2 hours, or until the mixture hits 226°F.

-Then give your marmalade the gel test.
-Put a spoonful of the marmalade on the plate.
+Give your marmalade the gel test.
+Put a spoonful of the marmalade on the frozen plate.
 If it stays in a raised mound, then your marmalade is almost done!
 If not, continue cooking until it reaches the desired consistency.
-If using alcohol to flavor, add after the jam is done cooking but still hot as to boil off the alcohol.
-If you are using lemon instead, add with the sugar.
+If using alcohol to flavor instead of lemon juice, add just after the jam is taken off the heat.